IanLee1521/IanLee1521.github.io/_posts/2018-03-25-metasploitable2.md

 [*] Auxiliary module execution completed
 ```

 Bingo!
-It turns out that one pair of default credentials, `tomcat` / `tomcat`, were bring using by the management interface for the Tomcat application.
+It turns out that one pair of default credentials, `tomcat` / `tomcat`, were being using by the management interface for the Tomcat application.
 This further enabled the use of the `exploit/multi/http/tomcat_mgr_deploy` exploit to gain a shell on the target server:

 ```
 msf auxiliary(scanner/http/tomcat_mgr_login) > use exploit/multi/http/tomcat_mgr_deploy